markd89/FrontPocket/INSTALL.md

 Options for Speed, Voice and Quit are right-click.
 Note that Pause performs both Pause and Resume based on the current state. i.e. It's a toggle.

 To play something new, get it on the clipboard then press Play.
-This works also when we are currently speaking something (in which case this will stop the current text and start the new one.
+This works when the server is idle and also when we are currently speaking something (in which case this will stop the current text and start the new one)

 ---